The Bronze Buddha: A Mystery: Plot

 The scene is chiefly set in New York City, and in an agricultural center of the West.
 A bronze Buddha is seen in the Academy of Design by the rich, idle young hero and the devoted daughter of a man who spent his best years among the Brahmins of India.
 It fascinates them both; when they return it is gone.
-The girl's father maker her promise to devote her life and fortune to finding the lost god.
+The girl's father makes her promise to devote her life and fortune to finding the lost god.
 This search brings them often together, and a most remarkable family history is discovered for both of them.

 The Bronze Buddha is a story of the search for a particular idol of an ancient East Indian temple, which had for centuries been worshipped by thousands of devotees, but which had become lost during an insurrection.
 The author has intermingled in her plot the character of an Indian Prince.
 The bronze idol centers the interest of this mystical romance.
 The scene is laid in and about the city of New York.

 Sylvia Romaine has undertaken to search for the bronze Buddha.
 She inherits from her father a ring which shall prove to her when she has found the true Buddha, and that Buddha is an image of the Enlightened one and is lost from the cave under a temple in which the priest kept it as the magic power which gave them riches and honor for their temple.
-Prince Mihira, who is a cousin of Sylvia, without her knowledge, has also a ring, and it is given him by the High priests, and is said to be the ring that can find the Buddha.
+Prince Mihira, who is a cousin of Sylvia, without her knowledge, has also a ring, it is given to him by the High priests, and is said to be the ring that can find the Buddha.
 It is, however, a duplicate.
 He searches as vigorously as Sylvia for the Buddha because of the promise that "such shall become the ruler of the earth" who possesses the image.
 Only the right ring leads to that power and the proof of the right ring is found in the fact that the face engraved on it fits exactly counter features "underneath the hand of the image which holds the scroll."